 2. Co-ownership between business units and HR

-3. Assessment of capability gaps and estimated value
+3. Assessment of skill gaps

 4. Design of learning journeys